toptensoftware/bashful/readme.md

    Or, copy the file from this repository.

-3. With text editor, open `~/.inputrc` and add.
-This stops the super annoying window flash and/or bell, enables case insensitive tab completion and makes tab completion similar to how cmd.exe tab completion works (which I prefer).
+3. With a text editor, open `~/.inputrc` and add the following to:

+    * This stops the super annoying  window flash and/or bell,
+    * Enables case insensitive tab completion
+    * makes tab completion more like to how cmd.exe tab completion works (which I prefer).
+    * allows searching command history by typing the first few letters of a previous command and pressing Page Up/Down.

     ```
     set bell-style none
     set completion-ignore-case On
     TAB: menu-complete
     "\e[Z": menu-complete-backward
+    "\e[5~": history-search-backward
+    "\e[6~": history-search-forward
     ```

    Or, copy the file from this repository